 Ornate flowers, decorative scrawl, and seductive, scantily clad women: even a century on, Art Nouveau has left its imprint on our artistic tastes.
 Somewhat short-lived, the Art Nouveau style flourished for just a few short years in the 1890s and early 1900s, appearing in every European capital.
 But despite its popularity across Europe (just take a look at the Paris Métro stations), there are few cities that come close to Prague in its enduring adoration of all things Art Nouveau.

-For the uninitiated, Art Nouveau is easy to recognise because it’s as beautiful as it is over-the-top.
-Pieces from this period are distinct for their pastel hues, their graceful, curving shapes, their heavy outlines, and their subject matter – over-embellished flowers and the aforementioned women, falling out of their robes.
+For the uninitiated, Art Nouveau is easy to recognise because it’s as beautiful as it is over the top.
+Pieces from this period are distinct for their pastel hues, graceful, curving shapes, heavy outlines, and subject matter – over-embellished flowers and the women above, falling out of their robes.

 And if there’s a single name behind the movement, it has to be that of Alphonse Mucha.
 The father of Prague Art Nouveau, Mucha was Czech by birth, though he divided his working life between Prague and Paris.
 Best known for his iconic posters – which adorn café walls and inspire tattoo sleeves around the world – Mucha created many of his works in partnership with scandalous French starlet Sarah Bernhardt.